Meet the Governors

 The current LGB comprises:

-I joined Thomas Eaton Primary Academy in March 2018, having moved from Glebelands School within DLPT.
-Prior to that I was Head Teacher of a small school in East Cambridgeshire.
-I have been fortunate to have worked in six primary schools in Cambridgeshire and have held the post of SENDCo in several of these schools.
+I joined Thomas Eaton Primary Academy in September 2021, having moved from Leverington Primary Academy School within DLPT.
+During my time at Leverington Primary Academy, I was fortunate enough to have taught classes across both KS1 and KS2.
+I joined the school as an NQT and my role developed from class teacher, to English Leader and then Deputy Headteacher.
 I am extremely proud of Thomas Eaton Primary Academy.
 It is a wonderful place to work and the staff and LGB are totally committed to ensuring that all of our pupils enjoy school and are challenged to achieve their very best across the curriculum.

 I am a former student of Thomas Eaton and the excellent start that they gave me many years ago enabled me to have a very successful career in banking.
 When I left the world of banking I became a Business Manager in a secondary school in Peterborough and later in Wisbech.